 To create the curve in Microsoft Excel, create a plot with the air voids on the Y-axis and dielectric values on the X-axis.
 An exponential trend line is then fit to the data and the "display equation on chart" option in Excel is selected.
 The fit coefficients A and B can be entered into the program (Figure 31).
-The coefficients are entered in Main Menu ->Collect-Existing Project->Core Calibration and enter the A and B value determined in the regression.
+The coefficients are entered in Main Menu -> Collect -> Core Calibration or, Main Menu -> Playback -> Project Info -> Core Calibration and enter the A and B value determined in the regression.